 Microneedling isn’t a new; the concept is to create a superficial “wound” that will trigger a wound-healing response from the body.
 Microneedling was introduced with a dermaroller back in the 1950s, but didn’t catch on.
 A form of microneedling reappeared in the 1990’s using tattoo guns without ink to treat post-surgical scarring.
 More recent improvements, such as the handheld microneedling pen – make today’s microneedling at Schlessinger Eye & Face a great option to improve your skin texture and firmness and to reduce the appearance of large pores, stretch marks, and scars.

 How Does Microneedling Work?

 At Schlessinger Eye & Face, we use the Rejuvapen that utilizes nine micro-needles.
 We move the micropen across the treatment area(s), moving the needles move up and down with the selected penetration depth (up to 2mm).
 This creates hundreds of tiny microscopic punctures or wounds.
 These punctures penetrate the epidermis (the skin’s outer layer) and enter the deeper, dermis layer.
 These wounds are microscopic; the untouched skin around each puncture begins the immediate healing process or a ‘wound-healing response’.

-In addition to triggering the would-healing mechanisms, these punctures enable us to apply topical gels, serums, and creams that penetrate into the skin far more efficiently.
-These topical applications further enhance the skin.
+In addition to triggering the wound-healing mechanisms, these punctures enable us to apply topical gels, serums, and creams that penetrate into the skin far more efficiently.
+These topical applications can further enhance the skin.

 Why Do I Need Collagen?

-Collagen is the key to healthy, vibrant skin and is plentiful when we are younger.
+Collagen is key to healthy, vibrant skin and is plentiful when we are younger.
 You see lotions and other topical products with collagen in them, but to be truly effective the body needs to produce its own collagen in the dermis layer of the skin.
 Unfortunately, our collagen production declines as we age.
 In fact, after we turn 20, our collagen production drops by one additional percentage point every year — at 50 your body produces 30 percent less collagen.
-This is why your skin starts to sag and droop, and wrinkles and lines form more easily.
+This is why the skin gradually appears to sag and droop, and wrinkles and lines form more easily.

 What Skin Issues Does Microneedling Improve?